 This delivery service could help households avoid unnecessary emergency trips to the shop as well as enabling them to easily do more towards protecting our environment.

 The cost of the products delivered to your door is significantly higher than purchasing from a shop, so we imagine that will be a debate for every household.

 Shrinking the carbon footprint of milk

 Most companies delivering milk in glass bottles offer a ‘rinse and return’ policy.
-The re-use of glass bottles significantly reduces the carbon footprint of the product.
+The re-use of glass bottles reduces the carbon footprint of the product.

 Milk processing plants have improved bottle cleaning facilities which means that each bottle will be re-used more than 20 times.

 We have not yet found any major food stores stocking milk or plant based milk in glass bottles which you can then return for re-use.